 - Clinical features: flank pain, CVA tenderness and signs of AKI (see also “Clinical features” above and shock)

-- Management: Dialysis can improve outcomes (see “Treatment” below).
+- Management: Dialysis can improve outcomes (see “Management” below).

 - Prognosis: high mortality rates without treatment